 Top Things Impacting LA CRE Market

 Supply chain bottleneck issues in Los Angeles and Long Beach California are creating long waiting lines for products once sold in retail stores.
-This phenomenon started to occur after the COVID pandemic started.
+This phenomenon started to occur after the COVID-19-19 pandemic started.
 With limited supply and delays in delivery, retail shops are pressured to rethink their supply chain strategies.

 Smaller specialized retailers are having difficulty keeping shelves fully stocked as compared to the larger institutional retailers, who have access to various submarkets throughout the country.
 The one who can bring products faster to customers is the one winning the war on supply chain shortages.

-To combat the glitches of the supply chain or prevent a shortage of products or out-of-stock scenarios, many retailers turned to industrial warehousing for an immediate solution.
-But with vacancy at an all-time low of 1.5% by, the end of 2021 (source: The Real Deal) in the Los Angeles area, retailers especially e-Commerce and medical marijuana businesses, are desperately searching for additional space to warehouse products with limited stock in the market.
+To combat the glitches in the supply chain or prevent a shortage of products or out-of-stock scenarios, many retailers turned to industrial warehousing for an immediate solution.
+But with vacancy at an all-time low of 1.5% by, the end of 2021 (source: The Real Deal) in the Los Angeles area, retailers especially e-commerce and medical marijuana businesses, are desperately searching for additional space to warehouse products with limited stock in the market.

 5. The Wacky and Insane City Proposed LA legislation